asjadnaqvi/DiD/docs/code_r/07_did_multiplegt_dyn_r.md

 Notice that the standard error on the first effect does not change with respect to the previous example.
 This is due to the fact that the standard errors computed by the program are already clustered at the group level by default.
-The output displays the point estimate, standard error, confidence intervals and sample sizes for dynamic effects, placebos and the average total effect (per unit of treatment).
+The output displays the point estimates, standard errors, confidence intervals and sample sizes for dynamic effects, placebos and the average total effect (per unit of treatment).
 By default, the `print` and `summary` display also include the p-value from a joint significance test of the placebos and the average number